 On Tuesday evening, Oct.
-5, at 7:45 the parents of the Junior High East students are invited to visit the school and talk to the teachers.
+5, at 7:45 the parents of the Junior High East students are invited to visit the school and will transfer from the Lincoln-Mercury division of Ford.
+It is expected that he, his wife Peg, and their four daughters, will move from their Sheldon Rd. address in the near future.